quanterall/HaskellMaterials/README.md

 The purpose of these documents is to at some point be able to teach Haskell, but as a supplement to them it can be useful to look at the book
-[Real World Haskell](http://book.realworldhaskell.org/read/) as it is freely available online.
+[*Real World Haskell*](http://book.realworldhaskell.org/read/) as it is freely available online.
 The need for this may lessen in time but since learning is such a difficult enterprise it's useful to simply look at many resources and absorb as much as possible.

+*Real World Haskell* is not super up-to-date but it teaches the basics of Haskell reasonably and also has in mind that Haskell is a language for writing actual solutions in, not code for its own sake.
+Additionally, it does not teach relatively modern application architecture, but the resources for this have been included in these documents and will be taught separately.

 ## Learning Haskell